h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 ![finish-experiment-car_deals_with_fine_tuning](assets/finish-experiment-car_deals_with_fine_tuning.png)

-For our second experiment, we see that the validation score for the final pipeline is RMSE = 4114.0424 +/- 231.9882.
-Recall that the RMSE for the first experiment was 4058.833 +/- 154.7854.
-Enabling fine-tuning didn't improve the RMSE; instead, it did the opposite.
-The RMSE increase by ~55.209.
+For our second experiment, we see that the validation score for the final pipeline is RMSE = 4838.458 +/- 123.3152.
+Recall that the RMSE for the first experiment was 5539.728 +/- 141.9786.
+Enabling fine-tuning improve the RMSE.
+The RMSE decrease by ~701.27.

 For the most part, fine-tuning will lead to better results, though there are times when that will not be the case.
 Performance depends on the type of problem you have: If:

 - Our dataset(car_deals_train) is smaller and similar to the original one(ImageNet) - you need to be careful with fine-tuning because it could be the case that other learning models can achieve better results(e.g., linear classifier).
-In this case, fine-tuning is not necessary for our car deals dataset.

 - When the new dataset is larger and similar to the original, having more data will not over-fit the model.
 Therefore, we can say with confidence that fine-tuning can achieve better results.

 In our case, the Xception model has been trained on ~1.2 million training images with another 50,000 images for validation and 100,000 images for testing.
-Our car_deals_train dataset with 26k images will be considered small.
-That is why fine-tuning did not improve the RMSE because it could be the case that a linear classifier can improve the scorer.
+Although the RMSE improve, note that it didn't improve drastically.
+Fine-tuning could not help much, as the ImageNet has already been trained on various car models.

 So how else can we improve the RMSE for the first experiment?
 Well, if you recall task 2, the following is stated:

- - "Small dataset, but similar to the pre-trained model's dataset.
-[For this situation, Strategy 3 will work best.]
-You just need to remove the last fully-connected layer (output layer), run the pre-trained model as a fixed feature extractor, and then use the resulting features to train a new classifier" (Pedro Marcelino).
+ > **Quadrant 2**.
+"Large dataset and similar to the pre-trained model’s dataset.
+Here you’re in la-la land.
+Any option works.
+Probably, the most efficient option is Strategy 2.
+Since we have a large dataset, overfitting shouldn’t be an issue, so we can learn as much as we want.
+However, since the datasets are similar, we can save ourselves from a huge training effort by leveraging previous knowledge.
+Therefore, it should be enough to train the classifier and the top layers of the convolutional base"(Pedro Marcelino).

- In other words, we don't need to fine-tune in this case.
-In this case, the score can be improved if we do not edit the convolutional base in its original form and we use its outputs to feed the classifier.
-Therefore, the Xception model will suffice while only training the model's classification part.
+Note that in Driverless AI and when we enabled fine-tuning, we unfreeze the whole network.

 Now in the next task, let's explore **automatic image model** as the second approach to image processing in Driverless AI.